alexzel/iomem/README.md

 #### Case #3:

-The same as case #2 but use special method called `stream` instead of different methods that semantically do not make sense.
+The same as case #2 but use special method called `stream` instead of other methods that semantically do not make sense.

-**This is recommended approach**
+**This is the recommended approach**

 ```js
 const Memcached = require('iomem')